mkiminki/hectosky/README.md

 ## Variations

-There are three alternate versions of Hectosky: Hectosky_N2fix, Hectosky_S2comp, and Hectosky_one.
+There are three alternate versions of Hectosky: Hectosky_n2fix, Hectosky_s2comp, and Hectosky_one.

-**Hectosky_N2fix** fixes the
+**Hectosky_n2fix** fixes the
 wavelength of the [NII] &lambda; 6547 line during fitting.
 Occasionally, this line is clearly visible in the master sky, but the program has trouble fitting it.
-Hectosky_N2fix corrects this problem and should be used in these cases.
+Hectosky_n2fix corrects this problem and should be used in these cases.

-**Hectosky_S2comp** is optimized for working with spectra from regions like the Orion Nebula, which have some strong nebular lines but minimal [NII] emission.
-The spectra inHectosky_Orion are plotted so that the [SII] lines can be compared to H&alpha;.
+**Hectosky_s2comp** is optimized for working with spectra from regions like the Orion Nebula, which have some strong nebular lines but minimal [NII] emission.
+The spectra in Hectosky_s2comp are plotted so that the [SII] lines can be compared to H&alpha;.
 Extra caution should be used when interpreting apparent H&alpha; emission features.